juniorgasparotto/SysCommand/documentation/en.md

 **Syntax for `DateTime` :**

-As well as decimal numbers, the supported date format depends on the culture that is configured in your application.
+The input format for the types `DateTime` depends on the culture that is configured in your application.

 _EN-US:_